Enjoy an evening exploring the outdoors with these wonderful books about bats & the moon plus hands-on activities too!

-Kids will notice that the moon changes over the course of a week or two.
+Your kids will quickly notice that the moon changes over the course of a week or two.
 Head outside each night and take a peek at the moon.
-Have your child draw it's shape each night -- here's a moon chart you can use to keep track of how its' shape changes with this fun playdough 3D Phases of the Moon activity.
+You can use to keep track of how its' shape changes with this fun playdough 3D Phases of the Moon activity.

-To learn more about the moon and its phases, here are some great books:
+To learn more about the moon, here are some great books:

-Learn all about the history of the moon, describes its phases and explains how we've explored it over the years.
+The Moon Book - Learn all about the history of the moon, describes its phases and explains how we've explored it over the years.
 This is a great book for kids ages 7 and up as there's quite a few facts and lots of detailed information included.

 Here's a fun song by Jump Start about ecolocation - very catchy!

 Since bats are difficult to view, you might want to visit a zoo that has a bat exhibit.